wallarm/libdetection/README.md

 2. Make libdetection to load the module statically, see `TRYLOAD` in `detect_parser_init()`.
 Dynamic loading is not implemented yet.
+3. Include your module name in `lib/CMakeLists.txt` for automatic building.

 ## Formal model